Wednesday, May 20, 2026

 Today, many players are also looking for practice-friendly features built into amps.
 Headphone outputs make it easy to practice silently without disturbing others, while aux inputs or Bluetooth connectivity let you jam along with backing tracks or stream music directly through your amp.
 These features, once considered luxuries, are now common even in affordable practice models.

-Built-in features and effects:
+Built-in Features and Effects

 You might also want to consider the built-in features and effects mentioned below.
 These extras can save you money on pedals, improve your practice routine, and even make recording easier.